-"The Massachusetts economy appears to be benefitting from improving conditions in national and international economies, and by increasingly confident households who are demonstrating a willingness to spend," noted Alan Clayton-Matthews, MassBenchmarks Senior Contributing Editor and Associate Professor of Economics and Public Policy at Northeastern University, who compiles and analyzes the Current and Leading Indexes.
+"The relatively strong growth for Massachusetts in the first quarter reflects a moderate increase in employment, a sharp fall in the unemployment rate, very strong wage and salary income growth, and increased spending by households and businesses," noted Alan Clayton-Matthews, MassBenchmarks Senior Contributing Editor and Associate Professor of Economics and Public Policy at Northeastern University, who compiles and analyzes the Current and Leading Indexes.

 The 10 indicators that comprise the leading index usually do not all move in tandem.
 Typically, some may indicate an expectation of faster than average growth, while at the same time others may indicate an expectation of slower than average growth.
-The following table accounts for the contributions of each towards faster or slower growth than the long-term trend of 3.2 percent.
+The table on the left accounts for the contributions of each towards faster or slower growth than the long-term trend of 3.2 percent.
 The index value is their sum.

-In December, seven indicators contributed to a forecast of above-trend growth: total nonagricultural employment, withholding taxes, sales taxes, the unemployment rate, consumer confidence, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities, and the Bloomberg stock index for Massachusetts.
-One indicator, initial unemployment claims, contributed to below-trend growth.
-Two indicators contributed to average-trend growth: construction employment, and motor vehicle sales taxes.
+In March, six indicators contributed to a forecast of above-trend growth: total nonagricultural employment, withholding taxes, sales taxes, the unemployment rate, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities, and motor vehicle sales taxes.
+Three indicators contributed to below-trend growth: the Bloomberg stock index for Massachusetts, initial unemployment claims, and construction employment.
+One indicator, consumer confidence, contributed to average-trend growth.

 Several recent months of the indices are revised each release.
 These revisions are a result of the statistical method used to create the index, as well as revisions in the underlying indicators.

 All of the indicators except interest rates refer to Massachusetts.
 The current index is composed of four indicators: nonagricultural employment, withholding taxes, sales taxes, and the unemployment rate.
 The leading index includes these four current indicators plus the other six (leading) indicators in the contributions table.
-All of the indicators are as of December, except for interest rates and the Bloomberg stock index for Massachusetts, which are through January 24.
+All of the indicators are as of March, except for interest rates and the Bloomberg stock index for Massachusetts, which are through April 17th.
 The MassInsight Consumer Confidence Index is released every third month.
 Intervening months are interpolated, and changes in the Conference Board's Consumer Confidence Index for the U.S. are used to extrapolate to the current month of the index, as needed.
 Series measured in current dollars or values, i.e., withholding taxes, sales taxes, the Bloomberg stock index, and motor vehicle sales taxes, are deflated by the U.S. consumer price index for all urban consumers, excluding food and energy.

-For a description of the methodology used to construct these indices, see: Alan Clayton-Matthews and James H. Stock, "An application of the Stock/Watson index methodology to the Massachusetts economy", Journal of Economic and Social Measurement, vol. 25 (1998/1999), pp. 183-233.
+For a description of the methodology used to construct these indices, see: Alan Clayton-Matthews and James H. Stock, "An application of the Stock/Watson index methodology to the Massachusetts economy," Journal of Economic and Social Measurement, vol. 25 (1998/1999), pp. 183-233.